 - Heavy Cream - This is super important as it is what gives this ice cream it's amazing texture.
 I have seen recipes that use full fat coconut milk instead but I haven't tested it myself so I can't speak to how that would work.

-- Cashew Milk – As I mentioned above, any low carb milk substitute would work fine but I found the best texture when using cashew milk.
+- Cashew Milk - Any low carb milk substitute would work fine but I found the best texture when using cashew milk.

 - Powdered sweetener - I can't recommend enough that you use confectioners or powdered sweetener.
 I used Lakanto Monk Fruit Sweetener, but I am sure that Swerve would work well too.